apsunke/ant332_labguide/workshop/content/start/configkibana/_index.md

 http://localhost:9200/_plugin/kibana

 You will will taken to the Kibana home page with many controls and dashboards.
 Kibana does not have any data yet, so lets switch back to Cloud9 to start emitting data to Amazon ES.

+### Note: Your SSH tunnel can fail due to wi-fi issues.
+When the tunnel fails, you will not be able to connect to Kibana and/or notice Kibana unresponsive errors.

+### Please monitor and re-eshtablish the SSH tunnel as needed.